Menu

 What’s new

-• In a related sector, Toi Mai is developing a workforce development plan to help address the severe shortage of cultural practitioners for Māori and Pacific conservators and curators: Addressing cultural practitioner shortage
+• In a related sector, Toi Mai has developed a workforce development plan to help address the severe shortage of cultural practitioners for Māori and Pacific conservators and curators.
+The draft plan underwent consultation and is in the process of being finalised: Great need for more Māori and Pacific conservators and curators

 Keep up to date with all things Toi Mai